What is Spot Factoring? – Selective Invoice Finance

 Single invoice funding is a specialist area of lending, but as with regular factoring and discounting, there is no requirement for your business to have an impeccable credit rating.
 Lenders focus more on your customer’s expected ability to pay their invoice.
 Additionally, there is little paperwork to complete.

 The best way to find an appropriate lender is via a invoice factoring broker or agent who isn’t tied to specific factoring companies.
 A reliable broker can provide independent guidance, and industry-specific knowledge in some cases.
+The are a number of Selective Invoice Finance companies in the market, Working Capital Partners are one who have been in this space since 2005

 The Advantages of Spot Factoring